 I have been teaching science at Tartan High School located just outside of St. Paul, Minnesota since 2008.
-I am a National Board Certified Teacher in adolescent/young adult science and teach mostly Physics and AP Physics 1, with occasional sections of other courses including remedial chemistry and 9th grade physical & earth science.
+I am a National Board Certified Teacher in adolescent/young adult science and teach mostly Physics and AP Physics 1, with occasional sections of other courses including basic chemistry and 9th grade physical & earth science.
 I’m particularly interested in educational equity, student thinking and reasoning, and instruction that emphasizes science practices.
 A lot of my approach is influenced the Modeling Instruction curriculum.
-I’m also a PhD student in the University of Minnesota’s STEM education program.
+I’m also a PhD candidate in the University of Minnesota’s STEM education program.

 My goal in writing this blog is to use it as a tool for reflection.
 We’ve found our students develop a deeper understanding of material and retain new information longer when they have opportunities to reflect and self-assess on a regular basis.
 By the same token, teachers learn and improve by taking the time to reflect on what happens in our classrooms and process the new things we are learning.=